 You can now pull in experts from departments all over your organization to resolve complex customer cases faster.
 My Channels features Share which lets you send case details to Slack groups.
 You can set up a Slack group for cases for type X and another for cases for type Y. When a complex ticket shows up, you can simply click Share and check a group.

 The job of My Channels is to collect all details concerning a case and post them in the Slack group, where experts can brainstorm a solution together.
-My Channels is available in the recently introduced Escalations Dashboard for Salesforce.
+My Channels is available in your SearchUnify admin panel and in the recently introduced Escalations Dashboard for Salesforce.

 Open results in background with wheel click